Earhart Hall: The Itasca Club

-Named after the last ship that heard from Amelia Earhart, it is Earhart Hall’s official resident club.
+Named after the last ship that heard from Amelia Earhart, the Itasca Club is Earhart Hall's official resident club.
 It is a student organization whose purpose is to encourage scholastic achievement and to promote different kinds of activities.
-The Club is also representative body that serves as the hall's student government.
+The club is also a representative body that serves as the hall's student government.
 It provides many social and educational opportunities throughout the year, including paintball trips, a breakout bash and much more.
 The activities put on by the club are decided by the residents of the hall.
-There is also a large DVD library that is available to the residents of the hall that they can check-out for a day, free of charge.
+Also available to hall residents is a large DVD library with items they can check out for a day, free of charge.
 A pool table, ping pong table, air hockey and foosball are situated in the recreational lounge of the hall.

 Earhart Hall’s Dining Court

 Earhart Dining Court is open to all Purdue students, faculty, staff and visitors.
 Anyone can eat here using their using meal swipes, Dining Dollars, BoilerExpress, or credit card for breakfast, lunch, and dinner.

 The dining court features stations such as Asian and Italian where students can create their own dishes, a salad bar and a pastry shop.
 It also has an On-The-Go station where students can pick up food to carry out during school days.